Skip to main content

 When the Barrel Speaks

 No one is perfect.
 Because of our own outlooks, whether formed or influenced, there will be clash of views, possibly give way to sharp disagreement and seeming hatred for each other.
 But to refuse to acknowledge the other as a worthy opponent, to refuse to extend them that and think them our enemies, or worse beneath us, so much so that their death brings us joy?
-Let us argue, persuade, debate, converse, dialogue through our differences but with a heart of respect for the other.
+Let us argue, persuade, debate converse, dialogue through our differences but with a heart of respect for the other.
 May cruelty not captivate our hearts even in our differences!
-May we still have courage to call evil and wrong by their names even when it befalls those we do not see eye to eye with!
+May we still have courage to call evil and wrong by their names even when it befall those we do not see eye to eye with!
 If not, we are all the more poorer in our state.
-When we allow the barrel to speak, we must remember, we too are giving ourselves to be taken hostage by it though we may not feel it; though we may feel it has spoken for us.
-There is no victory here.
-There is no cause for celebration.
-This is true, if we do not stand up against such acts, we are in danger of cutting off the branch that holds us up.
+When we allow the barrel to speak, we must remember, we too are giving ourselves to be taken hostage by it though we may not feel that way in the moment, though we may think it has spoken for us and administered justice for us.

 Comments